bio-ontology-research-group/ontology-tutorial/README.md

    * This code will download the libraries necessary to run the remaining code.
  * Download the [data package](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz) and store on your disk

- ### OPA2Vec
+### Onto2Vec and OPA2Vec: learning similarity measures
- The tutorial will also include an introduction to OPA2Vec, a method that can be used to obtain vector representations of biomedical entities (such as proteins) based on ontologies and their annotations.
-These vector representations can be used for a variety of applications such as training a machine learning model or visualizing the entities, etc.
+The tutorial will also include an introduction to recent developments in ontologies and machine learning and introduce Onto2Vec and OPA2Vec, two methods that can be used to learn semantic similarity measures in a data- and application-driven way.

-The OPA2Vec package is available at: https://github.com/bio-ontology-research-group/opa2vec

-To be able to follow the tutorial and run OPA2Vec on your own computer, please check the required dependencies described in the introduction section of the following notebook: https://github.com/bio-ontology-research-group/ontology-tutorial/blob/master/OPA2Vec-tutorial.ipynb.
-You can also check the readme file at: https://github.com/bio-ontology-research-group/opa2vec/blob/master/README.md for some more technical details on OPA2Vec.
+To be able to follow this part of the tutorial, please check the required dependencies described in the introduction section of https://github.com/bio-ontology-research-group/ontology-tutorial/blob/master/OPA2Vec-tutorial.ipynb before the tutorial.

 # Schedule